Teaching Resources for Learners in the Senior Phase

 In National 4, National 5 and Higher English, Scots texts can be used to help readers develop an appreciation of lexical choice and grammatical structure.
 There are Scottish sets texts, a few of which are notable for their use of Scots.
 When developing writing skills, Scots can be used to create convincing dialogue and a sense of place.
 In Reading for Understanding, Analysis and Evaluation, Scots can be used to practice determining the meaning of unfamiliar language through using context clues, and considering the connotations of Scots words as opposed to words in other languages.

-In languages, Scots can be used to develop young people’s awareness of the similarities and differences between languages.
+In modern languages, Scots can be used to develop young people’s awareness of the similarities and differences between languages.

 Furthermore, learners can study the SQA ‘Scots Language Award’ either as a stand-alone qualification or as part of the ‘Scottish Studies’ award.
 In order to gain this qualification, which SQA offers at levels 3, 4, 5 and 6, candidates must demonstrate that they can read and write in Scots.